GrgoMariani/NVidia-Jetson-DHT22-Python/README.md

 ## DHT22 NVidia Jetson Python
-A python library to read temperature from your DHT22 sensor connected on GPIO pins of your Jetson Development Kit Also added a DHT11 sensor read.
+A python library to read temperature from your DHT22 sensor connected on GPIO pins of your Jetson Development Kit.

+## DHT11 support
+Also added a DHT11 sensor read - However this should be tested by someone.

+## List of supported Jetson boards
+* TX1
+* TX2
+* Xavier
+* Nano

 ### Prerequisites
 Install python-dev